Updated: Mar 2

 What about preaching?
 Some have the conviction that the themes of the Bible should be preached.
 If you can get your friends beyond the front door of your church or into a similar setting where preaching is considered appropriate and acceptable, that’s a great option.
 At the same time, many will not appreciate the value you place on it.
 Some may even be uncomfortable with the idea.

 I think most of us can agree: however it is we advance the Gospel, the goal is to let the Spirit of God use the Word of God as the means by which He reaches our friends and frees their hearts.
-We must remember that even in a church service, the pastor typically reads from scripture first.
+We need to keep in mind that even in a church service, the pastor typically reads from scripture first.

 An additional word of caution here: don't rush things.
 Because of your friendship, you are not confined to a one-hour church setting, and it’s likely to take a number reading sessions (over a number of weeks) before God's Truth may be ready to find a home in their heart(s).